 Items you intend to electroplate should be cleaned first to remove oil, caked-on grease, pickling, and any rust.
 Cleaning will ensure any residual substances left behind from sandblasting are removed.
 We would provide you with this service.

-Polishing is best performed before electroplating any metal items that require a high-quality finish.
+Metal polishing is best performed before electroplating any metal items that require a high-quality finish.
 The consistency of your plating is reliant on the level of polishing achieved beforehand.
 It is important to consider the hard to reach places that may potentially show inconsistencies.

 As mentioned above, there are certain metals suitable for electroplating aluminium.
 These coatings should, however, be tested in a sample to ensure the best outcome.
-Specialized cleaning sequences alongside a primary layer of plating can help attain the right appearance.
+Specialised cleaning sequences alongside a primary layer of plating can help attain the right appearance.